MT-TR/Theoretical_Market_Framework/docs/source/index.rst

     README.md  # Ensure this line points to your README.md file

-.. include:: README.md  # Add this line to include the content of README.md
+.. include:: ../README.md  # Include content from README.md located at the root

 ---------
 .. toctree::
    :maxdepth: 2
-   :caption: Table of Contents
+   .. :caption: Table of Contents

-   theoretical_market_framework
+   .. theoretical_market_framework

 Theoretical Market Framework
 =============================